pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-11-debugging-elixir.md

 |> does_even_more_stuff()
 ```

-But `IO.inspect` is a perfect match for this because it returns it's argument unchanged so you can just do:
+But `IO.inspect` is a perfect match for this because it returns its argument unchanged so you can just do:

 ```elixir
 ["some", "weird", "debugging"]